sidesshmore/Dice-App-Flutter/README.md

 - Suggest improvements or new features by creating a [pull request](https://github.com/sidesshmore/Dice-App-Flutter/pulls).

 Please make sure to follow the project's [code of conduct](CODE_OF_CONDUCT.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-The Dice App Flutter project was inspired by the popular dice rolling concept.
-Special thanks to the Flutter community for their contributions and support.

 ## Contact